IM-WALD-SEIN® Top Expert | Clinic Partner Program

 Clinical Forest Therapy is considered “therapy” in the clinical sense when – like other therapeutic services – it is indicated, standardized, dosable, and delivered with quality assurance.
 This includes clear goals, defined responsibilities, a safety framework, and documentation.
 In this way, the forest becomes a therapeutic setting – plannable, safe, and traceable in everyday clinical practice.

-The Clinical Forest Therapy Path is a central component of Clinical Forest Therapy – a site-specific pathway developed with station logic and standardized measures.
+The Clinical Forest Therapy Pathway is a central component of Clinical Forest Therapy – a site-specific pathway developed with station logic and standardized measures.
 It is designed to fit your clinic’s treatment priorities, patient profiles, workflows, and resources.

 • What makes Forest Therapy “therapy” in the clinical sense?